v1.0.0 · Open Source · MIT License

 Per-Sample Metrics

-For each response: accuracy check, latency record, token count + cost, hallucination score, reasoning quality — all computed in parallel.
+For each response: accuracy check, latency record, token count and cost, hallucination score, reasoning quality — all computed in parallel.

 4